0xJs/CARTP-cheatsheet/Authenticated-enumeration.md

 # General
 - The three main tools used to enumerate
   - AzureAD Module.
 Syntax used is ```*AzureAD*```
+    - Used to manage Azure AD.
+    - Only to interact with Azure AD, no access to Azure resources.
   - Azure Powershell.
 Syntax used is ```*Az*``` and ```*AzAd*```
+    - Used to manage Azure resources.
   - Azure CLI.
 Syntax used is ```*az *``` (Az space)
+    - Used for both Azure AD and azure resources.

 ## Enumeration through Azure portal
 #### Login azure portal